 \end{proposition}

 \begin{proof} Let $P$ and $Q$ be the intersection points of the interior boundary $\intS$ of $\Om$ with $\pa D_n$.
-Without loss of generality, we assume that $P$ and $Q$ belong to different edges of $D_n$.
+W.l.o.g., we assume that $P$ and $Q$ belong to different edges of $D_n$.
 Let $P$ and $Q$ move clockwise or anticlockwise maintaining distance $L$ from each other along the boundary $\pa D_n$ until they make a symmetric configuration $\Om^{ \hexstar}$ or $\Om^\star$ for a first time.
 Notice that their displacement $\delta$ will be between $0$ and the length of the half of an edge, see Figure \ref{fig:polygon1a}.
 We can always choose the moving direction of $P$ and $Q$ so that they do not cross a vertex.
 Then it is easy to check that the length of dotted line in Figure \ref{fig:polygon1a} is less than $L$.
 The resulting domain, after moving $P$ and $Q$ to new positions, is either $\Om^{ \hexstar}$ or $\Om^\star$.
 Therefore, the statement follows. \end{proof}